-(b) Do you have any feedback on the understandability and accessibility of IFRS 15 that the IASB could consider:

-(i) in developing future Standards; or

-(ii) in assessing whether, and if so how, it could improve the understandability of IFRS 15 without changing its requirements or causing significant cost and disruption to entities already applying the Standard-for example, by providing education materials or flowcharts explaining the links between the requirements?

-(c) What are the ongoing costs and benefits of applying the requirements in IFRS 15 and how significant are they?

-If, in your view, the ongoing costs of applying IFRS 15 are significantly greater than expected or the benefits of the resulting information to users of financial statements are significantly lower than expected, please explain why you hold this view.
+- (b) Do you have any feedback on the understandability and accessibility of IFRS 15 that the IASB could consider: - (i) in developing future Standards; or - (ii) in assessing whether, and if so how, it could improve the understandability of IFRS 15 without changing its requirements or causing significant cost and disruption to entities already applying the Standard-for example, by providing education materials or flowcharts explaining the links between the requirements? - (c) What are the ongoing costs and benefits of applying the requirements in IFRS 15 and how significant are they? - If, in your view, the ongoing costs of applying IFRS 15 are significantly greater than expected or the benefits of the resulting information to users of financial statements are significantly lower than expected, please explain why you hold this view.

 We consider that IFRS 15 is a principles-based, well-structured, and understandable Standard that is generally working well in practice.
-In our view, the core principle and the supporting fivestep revenue recognition model provide a clear and suitable basis for revenue accounting for entities in various industries.
+In our view, the core principle and the supporting five-step revenue recognition model provide a clear and suitable basis for revenue accounting for entities in various industries.
 Overall, we consider them to provide useful information about an entity's revenue from contracts with customers.

-However, we see the need for some targeted improvements to IFRS 15; please refer to our responses to IASB's Questions 5 and 9 below.
+However, we see the need for some targeted improvements to IFRS 15; please refer to our responses to IASB's Questions 2, 3, 5 and 9 below.

 We observed that various aspects of IFRS 15 were challenging during the implementation phase of the Standard (e.g., revenue recognition over time, principal-agent considerations, interaction with other IFRSs, especially with IFRS 9) but over time, pragmatic and well working solutions were found in practice.
-However, for some complex issues, entities still need to use significant judgement in applying the requirements of IFRS 15, which might lead to inconsistent outcomes between entities and thus could affect comparability.
+For some complex issues, entities still need to use significant judgement in applying the requirements of IFRS 15, which might lead to inconsistent outcomes between entities and thus could affect comparability.
 However, in our view, this may be less due to the conceptual weaknesses of the Standard then to the varying complexity of modern business models.
-For this reason, we believe that stability should be the primary objective of the PiR; fundamental conceptual discussions and fundamental changes to the Standard should be avoided.